 2. If you are on an island in the middle of the Caribbean Sea you can’t miss going on a catamaran cruise.

 3. For $400 per person you can go down to 1500 feet or more in a passenger submarine.
 This is a fun and safe way to explore the depths of the sea with kids.

-1. For travelers that prefer a more luxurious option Mansion at Costa Tesoro offers 6 incredible suites.
+1. For travelers that prefer a more luxurious option, Mansion at Costa Tesoro offers 6 incredible suites.
 Staying at his boutique hotel will definitely be a highlight of your trip.
-The service, food, views and the pool are amazing.
+The service, food, views, and pool are amazing.

 2. Another great option on West End is Fosters.
 They offer cabins one bedroom to three bedrooms, they are perfect for families.

 3. There is also Tranquilseas, an Eco Lodge that offers private cabins with a partial kitchenette and a great pool for kids.

 This tiny island is also part of Honduras and is also located in the Caribbean Sea.
 Utila is the smallest of the three major Bay islands.
 It is known around the world as one of the best places for scuba diving & watching whale sharks.
 Due to its colorful history, the culture of its people is a blend of British, American and Spanish legacy.